LETS COUNTER THE GLOBAL MENTAL HEALTH CRISIS BY INVESTING IN PSYCHEDELIC RESEARCH

 THIS IS OUR FOUNDATION LAUNCH PARTY AND WE WANT TO CELEBRATE WITH 250 WILD PARTY ANIMALS THAT UNDERSTAND THE BEAUTY AND POTENTIAL OF PSYCHEDELIC MEDICINES

-Fox&Badge favorites Alexandra and Miss Vegas are set to start the night-Ebru AL, DJ Traffik and Medusa will deliver infectious psychedelic trance and acid techno until morning!
+Fox&Badge favorites Alexandra Miss Vegas are set to start the night-Ebru AL feat.
+Soul Scientist, DJ Traffik and Medusa will deliver infectious psychedelic trance and acid techno until morning!

 MELODIC TECHNO PSYCHEDELIC TRANCE ACID TECHNO